Firm Account Management

 - Open the report in Microsoft Excel or save the report to another location

-Each filer pays $14 to Tyler Technologies the first time the filer files into a case.
+As of April 2, 2021, each filer pays an e-filing use fee of $14 to Tyler Technologies the first time the filer files into a case.
 If a party changes representation to a different law firm, the $14 will be incurred the first time that “new” filer efiles even though there is no change in party.
-PLEASE NOTE: When selecting the person responsible for fees, the filer should select the same party each time, not a different party each time or you will be charged for both of those envelopes.
+PLEASE NOTE: When selecting the party responsible for fees, the filer should select the same party each time, not a different party each time or you will be charged for both of those envelopes.
 That is, if for example there are 2 plaintiffs, one plaintiff should be selected each time, not a different plaintiff.

 Also, it is important to note: if you file multiple envelopes into one case before the clerk has a chance to review and accept the first envelope, each envelope will show the $14 due.
 However, once that first envelope is accepted, the fees on the subsequent envelopes by the same filer will be removed.